Involving and empowering local residents with MoMI

-Peoplmovr partnered with the Museum of the Moving Image to lead an ambitious two-year pilot designed to establish the Museum as a cross-cultural hub, platform, and gathering space reflecting the diversity of the borough of Queens.
-In FY17, based on the success of Peoplmovr’s work, MoMI sought supplemental funding to extend the initiative, which was approved.
+Peoplmovr partnered with the Museum of the Moving Image (MoMI) to lead an ambitious two-year pilot designed to establish the Museum as a cross-cultural hub, platform, and gathering space reflecting the diversity of the borough of Queens.
+Based on the success of the initial work, MoMI sought and received supplemental funding to extend the initiative.

-The Museum of the Moving Image (MoMI) in Astoria, Queens, one of the most diverse areas in the country, wanted to reach new audiences, especially more local communities.
+The Museum of the Moving Image in Astoria, Queens, one of the most diverse areas in the country, wanted to better involve the public, especially more local communities.

 Peoplmovr Creative Director Geoffrey Jackson Scott led the initiative and was embedded at MoMI as Director of Engagement throughout the grant cycle.
 He met with MoMI staff, programming partners, government officials, city agencies, community leaders and members, filmmakers, artists, museum members and non-members to better understand how the organization was and was not serving community needs.
 These conversations lead to the development of policies, partnerships, and programs that strengthened existing ties and formed new ones.
 The most significant of these is the relationship between the Museum and the nearby Queensbridge public housing development.